 ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on many factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 2,360 men in the United States will be diagnosed with breast cancer.
-An estimated 430 men will die of breast cancer this year.
+This year, an estimated 2,600 men in the United States will be diagnosed with breast cancer.
+It is estimated 440 men will die from breast cancer this year.

 Men and women with breast cancer have similar survival rates.
 The 5-year survival rate tells you what percent of men live at least 5 years after the breast cancer is found.
 Percent means how many out of 100.
 For the earliest stages of breast cancer in men, stages 0 and I (zero and one), the 5-year survival rate is 100%.
 The 5-year survival rate for men with stage II (two) disease is 91% and stage III (three) disease is 72%.